Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 The remaining RuleIDs are available for header compression.
 RuleIDs are independent.
 The same RuleID may have different meanings on the uplink and downlink paths, at the exception of rules 0.
-A RuleId different from 0 means that the fragmentation is not used, thus the packet should be send to C/D layer.
+A RuleID different from 0 means that the fragmentation is not used, thus the packet should be send to C/D layer.